WQOF: Business, news, sports and progressive talk

+Salem Media and Relevant Radio

 WWRC was sold to Salem Communications in April 2010.
-Upon taking control on May 15 (initially via a local marketing agreement before completing its purchase on August 3), Salem relaunched the station with its conservative talk format, again reviving the "WRC" branding as "1260 WRC."
+Upon taking control on May 15 (initially via a local marketing agreement before completing its purchase on August 3), Salem relaunched the station with its conservative talk radio format, again reviving the "WRC" branding as "1260 WRC".

 Prior to Salem's purchase of WWRC, the station aired Washington Redskins and Notre Dame football games as an affiliate station.
 WWRC also had carried sports broadcasts dislodged from WTEM and WTNT by schedule conflicts.

 In late October 2014, WWRC carried a series of promos alluding to a rebranding to occur after the 2014 midterm elections.
-The rebranding took place on November 4, 2014, with the station taking Salem's common major-market branding of "The Answer" as "1260 The Answer", though no personalities were shifted around or removed.
+The rebranding took place on November 4, 2014, with the station taking Salem's common major-market branding of "The Answer" as "1260 The Answer"; WWRC's programming remained unchanged following the rebrand.

-On November 20, 2017, Salem moved the talk programming, "Answer" branding, and WWRC callsign to 570 AM (the former WSPZ), which they had purchased from Red Zebra Broadcasting the prior May.
+On November 20, 2017, Salem moved the talk programming, "The Answer" branding, and WWRC call sign to 570 AM (the former WSPZ).
+Salem had purchased 570 AM from Red Zebra Broadcasting the prior May.
 The station spent two weeks airing a loop identifying itself as WSPZ and directing listeners to 570 AM.
 WSPZ then relayed the programming of Salem's WAVA-FM as a placeholder.
-A sale to Immaculate Heart Media was announced on March 25, 2019, at a purchase price of $750,000; the sale was consummated on May 14, 2019, with the call sign changed to WQOF on the same day.
+A sale to Immaculate Heart Media was announced on March 25, 2019, at a purchase price of $750,000.
+The sale was consummated on May 14, 2019, with the call sign changed to WQOF on the same day.
+The station then began airing Relevant Radio's Catholic programming.